Relm4/blog/content/posts/announcing_relm4_v0.5_beta.md

 ## Macroscopic macro improvements

 The `view!` macro has been largely rewritten, making the codebase smaller, faster and more maintainable.
-Additionally, the macro gained a lot of exiting features and is now able to recover from most invalid expressions so that the as much valid code as possible is generated.
+Additionally, the macro gained a lot of exiting features and is able to continue the code generation even if it encounters errors.

 ### Rusty blueprints

-With 0.5, the macro syntax has been cleaned up and become even easier.
+With 0.5, the macro syntax has been cleaned up and became even easier.
-By pure coincidence, it looks very similar to the [Blueprint language](https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/) that's designed for GTK4 UIs specifically.
+By pure coincidence, it looks very similar to the [Blueprint language](https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/) that's specifically designed for GTK4 UIs.

 Yet, Relm4 has more to offer than just creating UIs.
-It integrates well with the surrounding Rust code and allows you to update values automatically, use local variables and connect message handlers directly with the UI declaration.
+It integrates well into the surrounding Rust code, allows you to update values automatically and to use local variables and connect message handlers directly with the UI declaration.
 You can even use `match` and `if` conditions to show widgets depending upon certain conditions.